meowsbits/sfagenda/README.md

             - Jira
     - How are we going to manage the planning and progress reporting? (eg. Sprints, Sprint planning, Agile...)
     - When are we going to schedule time for these things?
 (Daily mtgs, Biweekly sprint plans)
-    - Are these sessions all-hands, or will we break these into small project-teams?
+    - Are these sessions all-hands, or shall we break these into small project-teams?

-  + Will we establish shared "time-online" windows?
+  + Shall we establish shared "time-online" windows?
-  + Will we have scheduled time for code reviews?
+  + Shall we have scheduled time for code reviews?
-  + Will we have scheduled time and protocols for progress and performance feedback?
+  + Shall we have scheduled time and protocols for progress and performance feedback?
-  + Will we have scheduled "watercooler" time?
+  + Shall we have scheduled "watercooler" time?
-  + Will and how will we schedule team in-person roundups? (eg. Poland)
+  + Shall and how shall we schedule team in-person roundups? (eg. Poland)
-    * Will these always be all-hands, or occasionally per project group?
+    * Shall these always be all-hands, or occasionally per project group?

 - Q: What are we going to work on?
   + Geth: